isomerpages/nlb-biblioasia/_holding-area/A Grand Piano's Chequered History.md

 ![](/images/Vol%2019%20Issue%203/2%20Grand%20Piano/hungarian-man.jpg)
 <div style="background-color: white;">
-Charles Thornton Lofthouse, an authority on Bach, played on the Chappell grand piano on the day it arrived at the Victoria Memorial Hall on 12 September 1952.
-With him is musician and conductor Paul Abisheganaden. <i>Image reproduced from “Lofthouse Christens City Piano,” Singapore Standard, 13 September 1952,  2.
-(From NewspaperSG).</i></div>
+Hungarian pianist Louis Kentner playing on the Chappell grand piano with the Singapore Musical Society Orchestra at the Victoria Memorial Hall, 1953. <i>Goh Soon Tioe Collection, courtesy of National Archives of Singapore.</i></div>

 Experienced piano-tuner J.A.
 Riddell was brought in to improve and brighten up the tone of the Chappell.
 Unfortunately, it appeared that the brightening went a bit too far.
 After Kentner’s second recital, music critics said that “the ‘wool’ had been replaced by ‘tin’”.[^20] “I was shocked out of my wits the moment I touched [the piano].
 It was simply appalling.
 I really thought that a knife or a nail had been left in it in the way a surgeon might accidentally leave a swab in the patient’s abdomen,” said Kentner.[^21]